fqlx/woof-new-contract/README.md

+# Woof new contract cli
+CLI version of woof new contract for tmux

-# new contracts!
+## new contracts!
 go build

-# problems

-the systray library is kinda limiting, seems like can't dynamically remove menu items/remove separators